When to transplant strawberries | Fall and Spring Transplanting Guide

 Strawberries growing on my new plant 3 months after being transplanted

-Transplanting strawberries in fall
+Transplanting Strawberries in Fall

-Fall is a perfectly good time to transplant strawberries grown from runners at your home.
+Fall is a good time to transplant strawberries grown from runners at your home.
 I transplanted my baby strawberry plants coming from a single mother plant in Fall and they are now large, with flowers and setting fruit.

 It is only the beginning of spring and these strawberries were given a head start, ready to flower as soon as the weather warmed only slightly.